finos/FDC3/docs/api-bridging/spec.md

 ## Open questions / TODO list

-* Confirm draft handshake, authentication and naming protocol
-  * Should auth be optional?
-E.g. triggered by a challenge?

-* Confirm method of resolving differing state on channels (app/user not private) when a new DA joins the bridge?
-  * Added an init flow where DAs share info about channels they have with context on them already
+* Handshake
+  * Confirm we want to add optional auth token to `hello` message coming from the bridge for DA to authenticate the bridge?
+(Two-way authentication)
+* Channel State Synchronization
+  * Add details about potential race conditions or workflows broken by disconnection
+  * Handling race conditions - e.g. on startup apps might load and start broadcasting state immediately - concurrent with the desktop agent connecting to the bridge and receiving state
+    * Handle handshakes sequentially one at a time
+    * Atomic operations for broadcasts and channel synchronization messages
+    * Other suggestions?
 * Define generic protocol for interacting with the bridge when handling fdc3 API calls

-  * Include details of who collates responses to queries (e.g. findIntent, raiseIntent, findInstances etc.): The bridge
   * Handle of slow responding DAs?
-Recommended timeout
+    * Recommended timeout of 2500ms/3000ms
-    * An agent that is repeatedly timing out should be disconnected
+  * An agent that is repeatedly timing out should be disconnected?
   * Advise on whether other agents report to users on connect/disconnect events?

-* Select recommended port range for bridge
+* Confirm recommended port range for bridge - (4475 - 4575)

 ## Connection Overview